zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 ### Disposition Dissonance

+All of us are different people.
+We have different personalities, different passions, and different behavioral triggers.
+These differences are not bad, by any means.
+They are often why we are successful.
+If everyone was as obnoxious as I am, it would be difficult for anyone to stay in the same room as each other for longer than fifteen minutes at a time.

+But these differences can also make pairing hard.
+Someone who doesn\'t like to talk very much can feel oppressed by a partner who laughs and jokes all day long.
+Someone who struggles with personal self worth can be devastated by a harsh word casually spoken.

 #### Things to Watch For
+Watch your pair.
+If you notice your pair responding (or not responding!) in a way that you expect them to you\'re discovering that they have a different perspective on life than you do.
+Tis may not be a problem, but if they become disengaged, avoid pairing with you in the future, or even seem uncomfortable it can often be rooted in personality differences.

 #### Where to Start
+First, remember that your pair partner is a person.
+Sometimes their behavior is odd, unsettling, or disturbing; but it is never _wrong_.
+Once you accept The fact that the person you\'re working with is behaving the way they behave because it is how they are it becomes much easier to stop, reflect, and determine a valid course of action.

+Of course I strongly recommend that old fashioned tool known as a regular old conversation, but there are a couple ideas that can help you understand how your behavior impacts your pair, and vice versa.
+My favorite at this time is called the DISC system.
+Disc is a competitor to the Myers Briggs personality profile system.
+I personally prefer DISC because it chooses not to declare what someone is, and instead focuses on what their behavioral tendencies are.

 ### Semantic Squabbles
+Again, we all have different experiences.
+These different experiences are quite often reflected in the phrasing that we use.
+What one calls a \"resource\" another may call a \"person.\" Often there is no intended slight on either\'s behalf, but one can is considered snooty and pedantic, and the other is considered a heartless exploiter of human potential.

+Obviously, neither are true.
+It is simply the result of different perspectives and different practices.
+Two people, especially when pairing, can be so caught up in these differences that they stop working towards a solution and instead spend all their time trying to change their partners vocabulary.
+Often the only effect is feelings being hurt, and relationships being damaged.

 #### Things to Watch For
+Be careful when you feel that swirl of emotion flurrying up into your chest.
+\"Well, you just don\'t understand a RESTful application!\" you may think when your partner inadvertently calls a SOAP service request a REST call.

+Watch out for discussions about what something should be called.
+Sometimes these discussions are important, reflecting hidden differences in underlying models of understanding; but they can also simply be two people using just-so-slightly different phrasing to mean the same thing.

 #### Where to Start
+First, acknowledge your buzz words.
+We all have buttons.
+Some of them are more powerful than others.
+If you know you become triggered when someone misinterprets usability to mean aestheticaly pleasing, then be careful.
+Breathe a few breathes, ask a few questions, and genuinely attempt to understand their perspective.
+Often times you\'ll discover that this deep, painful point of contention is simply two people who have had different experiences build their vocabulary.